kevin-huff/rideshare-tracker/project_plan.md

 ### 4.4 Deployment
 - **Railway**: one service for API + WS; one Volume for SQLite file.
-- **Backups**: scheduled dump or Litestream-style continuous replication to an S3-compatible bucket.
 - **Static assets**: overlay page and dashboard assets served by the Node app.

 ### 4.5 Security